mintystark/starkmenu/README.md

 }
 ```
 -------------------------------------------------------------------------------------------------

+#### Credits and thanks to:
+@mintystark for the codebase
+@bluedxca93 who fixed it for Cinnamon 2.8
+@lestcape for helping me with add_style_class and for his Configurable-Menu, which helped me to fix the moving issues of the favorites buttons
+@linuxmint for Cinnamon and the default menu@cinnamon.org, from which I adapted most of the code and which helped me to understand more of the codebase
+@petrucci4prez for his great CinnXP theme, which was the main reason for me to start with coding this menu

 ###### ToDo and Bugs (help and hints are welcome):
 * Find a better way to translate the settings-schema.json file